la2050/archive/_organizations/citizens-of-culture.md

     - '2018'
     - '2016'
     - '2015'
-title: Citizens Of Culture
-extrapolated_project_ids:
+original_project_ids:
+  - '5102056'
   - '6102097'
-  - '5102056'
+  - '8102022'
-project_titles_from_extrapolated_project_ids:
-  - 'Nous Tous: A Gallery For All Of Us'
-  - Creating The Culture of Entrepreneurship
 original_project_titles:
   - Creating The Culture of Entrepreneurship
   - 'Nous Tous: A Gallery For All Of Us'
   - >-
     The View From Here: Conversations About The Most Important Issues Of Our Time
-original_project_ids:
+extrapolated_project_ids:
+  - '6102097'
   - '5102056'
-  - '6102097'
-  - '8102022'
+extrapolated_project_titles:
+  - 'Nous Tous: A Gallery For All Of Us'
+  - Creating The Culture of Entrepreneurship

 ---